 The Simple Extraction Process

-You do not need any fancy equipment to make this work.
+You don’t want any ultra-modern gadget to paint those images.
 Here is a simple, step-by-step method:

 - Peel and chop: Take one large onion (red or white both work fine, though red onions tend to have slightly higher antioxidant levels) and chop it into small chunks.